Gold ink Quran, ancient manuscripts preserved by RSS-inspired body on display at Science Congress | Science-Environment

 He said the Garud Puran and the Vishnu Puran written on palm leaves, which are thousands of years old, are also in the RFRF's collection.

 ''We have collected a database of more than 25 lakh manuscripts from 3,441 archives and museums.
 All these manuscripts are digitised for people who want to do research.
-We have been working for the last 16 years to collect these ancient manuscripts and preserve them,'' he added.
+We have been working for the last 16 years to collect these ancient manuscripts and preserve them,'' he said.
+RFRF works in preserving ancient Indian knowledge systems and implementing it in the present perspective.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)